But it seems to me that McCain's veep pick has got to Palin comparison to Obama's.

 Kathy G posts on the Supreme Court's legalization of minimum price setting by manufacturers.
 I particularly enjoyed this bit—

-Economists associated with Chicago school argued that price-fixing can promote the free market, since "minimum pricing strategies" would
+Economists associated with Chicago school argued that price-fixing can promote the free market, since "minimum pricing strategies" would—said "free ride" sometimes going by the name "competition."
+Which, like any aspect of real free markets, is only desirable in the eyes of Chicago types when big corporations want it to be.

 prevent no-frills discounters from getting a "free ride" from marketing efforts of rival retailers that charged higher prices to spend more money on promotion